-Figure Fig. 10 shows the results for FINO3 and the statistics mean wind speed and mean wind direction only, but they are more or less representative also for the other cases.
-The plots clarify that the impact of ignored and filled gaps significantly depends on the assigned season whereby also the performance of the gap filling shows a certain dependency, both but not always going in the same direction.
-Deviations are not only observed for the levels of derived RMSE values (i.e. how big is the impact) but also the shape of the curves (i.e. how does this change with gap length).
+Figure 10 shows the results for FINO3 and the statistics mean wind speed and mean wind direction only, but they are more or less also representative for the other cases.
+The plots clarify that the impact of ignored and filled gaps significantly depends on the assigned season whereby also the performance of the gap filling shows a certain dependency, but not always going in the same direction.
+Deviations are observed for not only the levels of derived RMSE values (i.e. how big is the impact) but also the shape of the curves (i.e. how does this change with gap length).
 This can be explained by the relation between gap length and the length of a season as defined above: a gap of a greater length is more likely to occur not just in the season it is assigned to.
 By this partly wrong assignment the seasonal effects are more mixed for the greater lengths.

-15 4.3 Impact of gaps on long-term estimate
+4.3 Impact of gaps on long-term estimate